Have you read Peter Drucker’s The Effective Executive, by any chance?

 Drucker admonishes that effectiveness “has to be learned.”
 That is, no one is naturally gifted at being effective.

-In other words, it’s not natural for us to instinctively know which things are the right things to do.
+For most busy people, it’s hard to instinctively know which things are the right things to do.

 And who, specifically, should lawyers learn from?